prismicio-community/nuxt-starter-prismic-multi-page/README.md

 The commands will do the following:

-1. Start a new Next.js project using this starter.
+1. Start a new Nuxt project using this starter.
 2. Ask you to log in to Prismic or [create an account][prismic-sign-up].
 3. Create a new Prismic content repository with sample content.